Road rage in Wisconsin is a problem. But is it a crime? Our top criminal defense attorneys explain:

 Road rage incidents occur every day on Wisconsin highways.
 Whether it be an aggressive driver, or an aggressive response to a careless driver, these incidents can certainly be dangerous.
 Is tailgating a crime?
 Is cutting another driver off a crime?
 Does it matter whether this was fueled by anger?

 If you’re charged in connection to a road rage incident, certainly it’s important to get a criminal defense attorney involved.
-At Meyer Van Severen, S.C. you’ll meet a few of Wisconsin’s top criminal defense attorneys.
+At Van Severen Law Office you’ll meet a few of Wisconsin’s top criminal defense attorneys.
 We’re all prepared to fight for you and to achieve the very best result in your case.
 Contact us immediately at (414) 270-0202.

 What is road rage?